 Where Do Attorney Facebook Ads Show Up?

 Through Facebook marketing, you can get the chance to connect with potential clients, showcase the best parts of your services, and build your brand.
 And beyond that, you can also manage your law firm's Facebook page and engage with your new/existing clients via Facebook Messenger.

 Some of the places you can place your ads for an effective Facebook marketing strategy are:

-Facebook implemented live streaming in 2016.
+- Live Videos.
 82% of the audience would rather watch live videos from a firm than interact with social media posts.
 This makes it an excellent way for you to communicate with your audiences in real-time, hosting an AMA or others.
-It is important to keep an eye on your ads for Live Videos that could boost engagement and deliver a high return on investment.

-Another way is to reach clients through stories.
+- Stories and Reels.
 Uploading events or short guides can help potential clients get an idea of your practice areas and even check out your page for more information.
 You can also promote special offers, webinars, or live AMAs on your story.
+Facebook Marketplace

 Businesses should have business Facebook pages, not personal pages.
 By having a business page, you can post in your law office's voice and encourage current and past clients to leave reviews.
 At a minimum, your law firm should create an optimized Facebook page that includes rich media, as well as:

 - Have high-quality, professional images and attorney videos on the page

 - Include interesting, engaging, and shareable content (legal blogs, case studies, guides)